 For example, an exception may be granted if a larger bedroom size is needed for medical equipment due to its size and/or function, or as a reasonable accommodation for a person with disabilities.
-An exception may also be granted for a smaller bedroom size in cases where the number of household members exceeds the maximum number of persons allowed for the unit size in which the family resides (according to the chart in Section 5-I.B) and the family does not want to transfer to a larger size unit.

 When evaluating exception requests the MHA will consider the size and configuration of the unit.
-In no case will the MHA grant an exception that is in violation of local housing or occupancy codes, regulations or laws.
+In no case will the MHA grant an exception that is in violation of local housing or occupancy codes, regulations, or laws.